-There’s a pretty strong chance that your future career will involve digital technology.
+There’s a pretty strong chance that your future career will involve some form of digital technology.
 By learning about cybersecurity, programming, and the future of technology, this merit badge will give you a foundational understanding of computers and their uses.

 Hardest Requirement: This badge mainly consists of knowledge requirements.
-However, to complete requirement 6 you’ll create three digital projects for your unit.
+However, to complete requirement 6 you’ll need to create three digital projects for your unit.
 I recommend doing 6a, 6d, and 6f.
-Using spreadsheets and creating presentations are currently two of the most common workplace-uses of digital technology.
+Using spreadsheets and creating presentations are two of the most common workplace uses of digital technology.

 Becoming an entrepreneur could be your path to enormous success in the 21st century!
 A growing number of careers are being replaced by technology, but entrepreneurs are people that create their own jobs, as well as jobs for others.
 Earning the Entrepreneurship merit badge will open your eyes to the possibility of starting your own business and bringing something new into the world.

 To earn this badge, you’ll need to learn about the skills of an entrepreneur.
 Most notably, you’ll practice creating a business plan for your own ideas and later interview a business owner.

 If you decide to create a business plan, make earning your Entrepreneurship merit badge just the beginning!
 Entrepreneurs do.
 They constantly execute.
 Commit to following your plans, and try to make them into a reality.
 You’ll probably fail a few times but, along the way, you’ll learn and improve.
 Remember, life is a long game; you only need to succeed once for everything to change. 🙂